-China grants Trump family 18 trademarks in 2 months
+China grants 18 trademarks in 2 months to Trump, daughter

 “Ivanka receives preliminary approval for these new Chinese trademarks while her father continues to wage a trade war with China.
 Since she has retained her foreign trademarks, the public will continue to have to ask whether President Trump has made foreign policy decisions in the interest of his and his family’s businesses,” wrote Citizens for Responsibility and Ethics in Washington, a government watchdog group that first published the news about Ivanka Trump brand’s new Chinese trademarks.

-Lawyers for Ivanka Trump and Donald Trump in Beijing declined immediate comment.
+Lawyers for Donald Trump in Beijing declined to comment.

 Companies register trademarks for a variety of reasons.
 They can be a sign of corporate ambition, but many companies also file defensively, particularly in China, where trademark squatting is rampant.
 Trademarks are classified by category and may include items that a brand does not intend to market.
 Some trademark lawyers also advise clients to register trademarks for merchandise made in China, even if it’s not sold there.